 Christopher Booker is a scholar who wrote that every story falls into one of seven basic plot structures: Overcoming the Monster, Rags to Riches, the Quest, Voyage and Return, Comedy, Tragedy, and Rebirth.
 Shmoop explores which of these structures fits this story like Cinderella’s slipper.

-Jonathan Harker gradually realizes that the Transylvanian count whom he's helping to purchase a house in England is actually a vampire, and is intending to feed on the English populace.
+Jonathan Harker gradually realizes that the Transylvanian count he's helping to purchase a house in England is actually a vampire... and intends to feed on the English populace.
 Harker wants to stop him, but succeeds only in escaping alive from Castle Dracula.

 As the men work on tracking down the vampire, Dracula has slipped in under their noses to drink Mina's blood.
 If they don't kill Dracula quickly, Mina will turn into a vampire like Lucy.
 But when they all seem to have lost hope, they figure out where Dracula is headed, and race to cut him off…

 The Thrilling Escape from Death, and Death of the Monster

 The Chase Scene Through Transylvania and the Death of Dracula

 Mina and the men track Dracula back to Transylvania and finally catch up with him almost at the front door of Castle Dracula.
 They kill him, and Mina is saved.